cdrummey216/whoami/idenityequations.md

 ## Examples in Nature

-The golden ratio in nature, on display in the evolution of life and other things in the universe.
+The natural world is chaotic and unpredictable but, as a physical realm, it is organized and bound by the laws of mathematics.
+A fundamental way in which mathematics manifests itself in physical phenomenon is through the golden ratio.
+Natural processes like the spiraling of a galaxy or the revolution of a hurricane exhibit the same logarithmic spirals found in the golden spiral.
+Numbers in the Fibonacci sequence and the golden spiral are also observabled in various life forms that have evolved on Earth such as the number of petals on flowers or in the length and number of the arms on a starfish.

 These things on display are complex, old, and natural.
-The golden ratio is a fundamental part of our world and existence in the world.
+The golden ratio is a fundamental part of our physical realm and is a guiding influence on animate/inanimate objects in the world.

 The golden ratio is exhibited in the forms of: